-Furthermore, the causes of depression can even extend to the weather as is the case for those suffering from seasonal affective disorder.
-Post-traumatic stress disorder is often caused by exposure to violence or life threatening experiences.
+Furthermore, the causes of depression can even extend to the weather as is the case for those suffering from a seasonal affective disorder.
+Post-traumatic stress disorder is often caused by exposure to violence or life-threatening experiences.
 The possible causes of this illness really are infinite.

 Up to 90% of people who suffer from depression are able to be treated successfully.
 You would need to consult a health professional who will do a physical examination as well as an interview and an in-depth evaluation.
 The medical professional will perhaps do blood tests and scans to determine whether the depression is brought on by physical conditions such as thyroid problems.

 Once the diagnosis has been determined, a course of treatment can be laid out.
 This may involve medication or psychotherapy and other treatments, or a combination of these.
 Medication such as antidepressants can help depression sufferers find some relief within the first week or two of use, although it may take up to 3 months before the full benefits are noticed.

 Antidepressant medication is usually continued for up to 6 months after the benefits become noticeable.
 If required, this period of time may be extended further.
 However, it is not uncommon for patients to have to try a number of different medications before they find one that is right for them.
 This is because antidepressant medications can come with some nasty side effects.